unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing an array of data storage if the caller user has permission to get user data storage list.
+* `200 OK`: Returned along with a body containing an array of data storages if the caller has permission to GET the user's data storage list.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get user data storage list.
+    * Returned if the caller does not have permission to GET the user's data storage list.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example